 After working as a school psychologist for a few years and discovering that many learning and behavior issues were body-based, questions arose about the relationship of the body with its own functions and how to facilitate a relationship that resolves the sources of imbalance.
 My studies approached the system on many levels, beginning with the surface psyche, the emotions, the breath, the subconscious, energetic pathways and musculo-skeletal methods.

 Working with injuries in the 1980’s led me to a training in Hanna Somatic Education developed by Dr. Hanna from 1990 – 1992.
 This Feldenkrais-based work proved to also be a turning point in for many clients who began achieving greater and more lasting results.
-While exploring the neuromuscular approach for 25 years I began expanding my knowledge base to include osteopathic approaches involving muscle energy, manual therapy and visceral techniques.
+While exploring the neuromuscular approach for 25 years I began expanding my knowledge base to include osteopathic approaches involving muscle energy, manual therapy, vascular, lymphatic, brain, and visceral techniques.

 Seeing the benefit of approaching the body through different doorways led to the study and training in techniques for the brain and spinal cord with Dr. Bruno Chikly, Manual Articular Therapy with Drs.
 Barral and Croibier, the Visceral Manipulation series with the Barral Institute, Mechnanical Link created by Dr. Paul Chauffeur, and the Biodynamic Cranial Sacral approach with Gary Peterson in which I am now certified.
 The subtle manipulation of structure through energy in bone as taught by Dr. Fritz Smith in Zero Balancing offered a unique influence to working with fulcrums in a deeper way with clients.
 The completion of a training in 2013 with Dr. Steve Sanet through he Ontario College of Ontario led to being a Diplomate in Osteopathic Manipulative Theory and Practice.